falcosecurity/falco-website/content/en/docs/concepts/metrics/_index.md

 - **Monitor Health:** Verify that Falco is running smoothly in production.
 - **Track Performance:** Observe event rates, resource usage, and more.
 - **Troubleshoot Issues:** Identify potential configuration improvements based on detailed internal metrics.
-- **Detections metrics:** Get insights into rules matching abnormal behavior, potential security threats, and compliance violations.
+- **Detections Metrics:** Get insights into rules matching abnormal behavior, potential security threats, and compliance violations.

 {{% pageinfo color="info" %}}
 As a real-world example of the potential these metrics can offer, we invite you to examine the Grafana dashboards of live Falco deployments for our testing infrastructure at [monitoring.prow.falco.org](https://monitoring.prow.falco.org/).